Skip to main content

 Open Xbox Game Bar

 Press Windows + G on your keyboard.
-The Game Bar overlay will appear on top of your current screen.
+The Game Bar overlay appears on top of your current screen.
 If it doesn't open, go to Settings > Gaming > Xbox Game Bar and make sure it's enabled.

 Start Recording